Respect for People and Property

 - Children: Faculty, staff and guest parents should be present to supervise their children and remind them that those around them may be studying or working on projects that require concentration.
 Unsupervised children creating disruption will be asked to leave.

 - 24-hour study: Students may not “live” in the library when it is open 24 hours a day at the end of the semester and during exams.

-- Special situations: Library & lab users must follow any specially posted information or rules regarding access to and use of Library facilities.
+- Special situations: Library and lab users must follow any specially posted information or rules regarding access to and use of Library facilities.